-- The X-Men storyline Dark Phoenix has to give Jean a split personality (before the Retcon), or else there would be no way to stop it.
-Word of God: The writers of the Retcon were basing it on clues in the original storyline.
+- The X-Men storyline The Dark Phoenix Saga has to give Jean Grey a split personality (before the Retcon), or else there would be no way to stop it.
+The writers of the Retcon were basing it on clues in the original storyline.
 Jean did say something about the Phoenix being part of the cosmos and needing to be sent back where it belongs.

 - This was a mainstay in the Tintin series, especially in the earlier albums.
 Tintin's reputation for smarts and ingenuity is only half-earned, because it was convenient luck that tended to save him most often.